Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Intrinsic- belonging to the true or fundamental nature of a thing; inherent, congenital, innate, indigenous, endemic.
 Love is intrinsic to the nature of God because God is love.

 Invective- to protest strongly or attack vehemently with words; complain bitterly.
-Diatribe, castigation, invection, chiding, fulmination.
+Diatribe, castigation, chastizement, invection, chiding, fulmination.
 Inveigh.

 Inverse- reversed in position, order, direction, or tendency.